-Pakistan: Case filed against 400 for assaulting woman making TikTok videos at park in Lahore
+Pakistan: Case filed against 400 for assaulting woman making TikTok videos in Lahore park

 The incident took place when the woman, who makes TikTok videos, was filming a clip with her friends near the Minar-e-Pakistan monument on August 14.

 “We were shooting the clip when a good number of youngsters started teasing me,” she told PTI.
 “They were joined by more and more.
-Seeing the suspects harassing me, the security guard of the Minar-i-Pakistan Park opened the central gate.
+Seeing the suspects harassing me, the security guard of the Minar-e-Pakistan Park opened the central gate.
 When I crossed the gate and entered the park, the suspects came after me.”

 The woman added that the accused tore her clothes and tossed her in the air.
 “They also beat my team members, and used abusive language,” she said.